 This part is the most fun because you get to set up your very own garden and have fun letting Peter play!
 You can add to your garden with drawings, cut more felt pieces to use as extra grass patches or dirt and create your own pop-up figures of Mr. McGregor and other characters.

-Other ways to use your paper Peter Rabbit garden:
+Other ways to use your paper garden playset:

 - This travel tin is a fantastic play item to throw in a purse for restaurants or on-the-go entertainment.